 All this together makes it really simple to see which emails your subscribers should subscribe based on their actions.

-By default, you already have access to a ton of actions to add to your workflows.
+By default, you already have access to many actions to add to your workflows.

 However, you can get even more, including: